-Derrinlough Community Benefit Fund Opening Soon
+2025 Derrinlough Community Benefit Fund is now OPEN for applications

 Derrinlough Wind Farm Educational Scholarship Scheme 2025 is closed for applications.